Burgundy Walking Tours

 Structured Independence in B&R Style

-On this self-guided tour, we combine the hallmarks of any B&R itinerary—excellent hotels and beautiful walking routes—with the freedom of pacing each day just the way you like.
+Burgundy Self-Guided Walking, one of our Burgundy walking tours, combines the hallmarks of any B&R itinerary—excellent hotels and beautiful walking routes—with the freedom of pacing each day just the way you like.
 We arrange some can’t-miss meals and events, transfer your bags and equip you with all the information you’ll need to craft the trip you desire.
 A morning at the market, or an extra trail loop; sandwiches from a boulangerie or a gourmet lunch; a walking tour of historic Beaune or relaxing on a terrasse; the choices are all yours on this Burgundy Self-Guided Walking trip.

 Chambolle-Musigny to Dijon